TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 4/1 Kings 4.11.md

 ---

-Ben-abinadab, in all the height of Dor (he had Taphath the daughter of Solomon to wife);
+Ben Abinadab, in all the height of Dor (he had Taphath the daughter of Solomon as wife);